aakers24/THM/Paths/SOC1/SOC1.md

     * VQL lets you package queries into mini-programs called Artifacts which are just structured YAML files containing a query with a name attached to it.
 This allows searching for and running queries by name.

-    * Like most query language it is syntactically similar to others, specifically SQL.
+    * Like most query languages it is syntactically similar to others, specifically SQL.

 * The Velociraptor site has an Artifact Exchange where you can share and search for VQL artifacts.